svanderburg/java-sblayout/README.md

 * The `Simple` web application demonstrates simple sub pages, inaccessible sub pages, dynamic sub pages and a page handling POST requests
 * The `I18N` web application demonstrates an internationalised web page displaying the same page in multiple languages
-* The `Advanced` web applications demonstraties more advanced sub pages with multiple content sections.
+* The `Advanced` web applications demonstrates more advanced sub pages with multiple content sections.
 It also demonstrates style and script variability.

 API documentation
 =================